SAP/abap-to-json/docs/faq.md

 ```
 Use of output buffer TYPE C LENGHT ... in code of /ui2/cl_json would require an additional CONDENSE call that would negatively impact the performance of serialization and may still lead to incorrect data rendering (the logic with TYPE C LENGHT... was in PL19, but is reverted with PL 20, because on [this issue](issues/10)).

+## Why special characters in JSON attribute names are not escaped or unescaped?
+This is a known limitation.
+Escaping, and especially unescaping is very performance-critical and will influence parsing time significantly.
+And cases that attribute names rarely contain special characters.
+So, to optimize overall performance I have decided to not support this.

 # Continue reading
 * [Basic usage of the class](basic.md)
 * [Advanced Use cases](advanced.md)